Fiona Caulfield is an avid travel

 What do you see as the next big travel trends within India?
 Which destinations have emerged?
 And where do you think will be next on everyone’s wish list?

 In my other career, I still work as an applied futurist, so this is when my careers converge!
 I believe the travel trends in India are aligned with global trends – discerning travelers will increasingly demand authenticity, exclusivity, customized experiences and privacy.
 Gone are the tightly packaged vacations and other tourist pap.
 For India, this means journeys to places that are considered to be the “real” India, not tourist India.
 I would expect Madhya Pradesh to get busier, in fact the whole of the Deccan Plateau.
-Also, a personal favourite is Calcutta and the east, I also think the far south of India, the Palani Hills and other hidden secrets outside of Madurai will become interesting as part of a southern itinerary.
+Also, a personal favorite is Calcutta and the east, I also think the far south of India, the Palani Hills and other hidden secrets outside of Madurai will become interesting as part of a southern itinerary.
 I would also expect experiential travel to boom, leopard safaris at Jawai in Rajasthan, Tibetan healing retreats in the Himalayan foothills, wellness cooking intensives in Kerala and mastering your headstand in Mysore, ashram chic style!

 What’s the one place in India everyone should visit?